 Become a Partner

-Engage the HEI Community and Increase Your Organization's Visibility
+Engage with Health Equity Initiative's Community and Increase Your Organization's Visibility!

 We are not your typical membership organization.

-We always keep in mind that our community is made of very different audiences, and that we all come from different sectors.
-In our world, working together across sectors for the common good is the surest path to health equity.
+We always keep in mind that our community is made of very different groups, and that we all come from different professions and disciplines.
+We believe that working together across sectors for the common good is the surest path to health equity.

-You probably already know that we are committed to multisectoral solutions and participatory approaches - and if you don't know already, look at our history and highlights of accomplishments.
+You probably already know that we are committed to multisectoral solutions and participatory approaches, but if you don't please look at our history and highlights of accomplishments.
 We also want you to know that you're part of our community.
-We want you to take full advantage of that by becoming a partner on specific projects or in support of our overall mission.
+We hope you will become a partner on specific projects or donate in support of our overall mission.

 We customize sponsorship opportunities to meet the needs of our partners and/or for particular events and activities.
-Our basic sponsorship opportunity ($5,000) include the following benefits:
+Our basic sponsorship opportunity ($5,000) include the benefits listed in the sidebar.

 Community is at the core of our organization.
 We are professionals from multiple sectors, community leaders, students, and concerned citizens, all working together in support of health equity.
-We reach 10,000 people via our mailing list and social media outreach.
-Here is a snapshot of the many different sectors represented in our community.
-As our community is diverse and committed to work across sectors, the following data are percentages of responses (in other words, many of the same respondents identified themselves with more than one sector/area of work) because many of us are engaged in more than one professional sector.
-(Data from HEI 2013 online survey)
+We reach 12,000+ people via our mailing list and social media outreach.
+Here is a snapshot of the many different professions and disciplines represented in our community.
+As our community is diverse and committed to work across sectors, the following data are percentages of responses (in other words, some of the same respondents identified themselves with more than one area of work) because many of us are engaged in more than one professional sector.
+(Data from Health Equity Initiative's online survey)